enkidevs/curriculum/linux/user-and-file-management/terminal-power-user-tips/useful-aliasing-in-bash.md

 ```
 Which of the following statements is true?

-answers:
+???

-  - ll is an alias for 'ls -l' plus additional, optional flags
+* ll is an alias for 'ls -l' plus additional, optional flags
-  - ll is another implementation of ls
+* ll is another implementation of ls
-  - ll is an extension to ls that accepts additional flags
+* ll is an extension to ls that accepts additional flags
-  - ll is Ubuntu's version of ls
+* ll is Ubuntu's version of ls